Larry O'Connor (radio host): Radio

 While O'Connor started his radio career on Internet radio in January 2010 on BlogTalkRadio.
 The show consisted of O'Connor's monologues on current events in news, politics, and the entertainment industry; interviews with newsmakers and journalists; calls from listeners; and interaction with the live chat room.
 Guests on the nightly show, as well as special live remote shows have included Gov. Mitt Romney, Newt Gingrich, Rick Santorum, Herman Cain, Richard Dreyfuss, Greg Gutfeld, Fred Thompson, Ed Morrissey, Adam Baldwin, and Michelle Malkin.
 In 2011 the show added webcams and a Ustream feed to the nightly show and late in that year the show's name was changed to "The Larry O'Connor Show."

 Also in 2011, O'Connor began filling in for many terrestrial radio shows and stations including nationally syndicated shows like The Dennis Miller Show, The Hugh Hewitt Show and The Rusty Humphries Show.
 As well as local shows on major market stations like WOR and WABC in New York, WMAL in Washington, D.C., WLS in Chicago, WPHT in Philadelphia and WIBC in Indianapolis.

-In November 2012 O'Connor was hired as a permanent co-host of WMAL's "Mornings on the Mall" alongside Brian Wilson.
+In November 2012, O'Connor was hired as a permanent co-host of WMAL's "Mornings on the Mall" alongside Brian Wilson.
 In November 2016 WMAL announced it would replace The Savage Nation by giving Larry O'Connor his own show in the 3 p.m. – 6 p.m. timeslot.
 In November 2017 President Trump said on The Larry O'Connor Show he was very unhappy the Justice Department was not going after Hillary Clinton.

+Starting May 4, 2026, O’Connor hosts the live Monday-Friday 6-9 AM Eastern (3-6 AM Pacific) time slot across Salem Radio Network's 140 stations nationwide.
+Following his three hours of radio daily during the week, he continues to livestream his Townhall show, LARRY.

+Other media

+In May 2026, O'Connor was named as a co-host of The Morning Meeting, a daily podcast airing on the interactive media platform 2WAY.
+He is co-host alongside Mark Halperin and Kevin Walling.

+Personal life

+He married journalist Meredith Dake in August 2015.
+They have four children together.

+As of 2021, O'Connor was a practicing Catholic who does not receive Communion due to being divorced and remarried outside of the Church.